-For admissions following an emergency, you, your authorized representative or physician must tell the claims administrator within 24 hours of the admission or as soon as possible within a reasonable period of time.
+For admissions following an emergency, you, your authorized representative or physician must tell the claims administrator of the admission as soon as possible.

 For childbirth admissions, precertification is not needed for the first 48 hours for a vaginal delivery or 96 hours for a cesarean section.
 Admissions longer than 48/96 hours require precertification.